 ==> which thread is taking CPU.
 Most of them should show 0.0 (which is the CPU column).

 I did see an OACORE process (e.g. 13030) supports 125 JVM threads in one of my instances.
-So, it is not good to simply kill an oacore process.
+So, it is NOT good to simply kill an oacore OS process.

 $ ps -eLo pid,tid,class,rtprio,ni,pri,psr,pcpu,stat,wchan:14,comm | grep 13030 | wc -l